nuxt/website-v2/content/en/3.resources/index.md

 ---
 template: page
 title: Resources
-description: 'Discover a panel of resources made by our partners.
-By using thoses affiliate resources links, you are helping us to maintain and develop the Nuxt Framework.'
+description: 'Discover a panel of resources, from articles to pre-built themes and educational videos to take your Nuxt skills to the next level.'
 navigation:
   collapse: true
 ---